 Chapter 1: Cyberstalking Overview

 The aim of any stalker is to harass their victim and cause them distress and even harm, and the same is true of cyberstalkers.
 An online stalker could be a person known to the victim, or it could be a complete stranger – it could even be someone living in another country.

 Like stalking, cyberstalking tends to affect women in larger numbers.
 However, anyone can become a victim.
-Working to Halt Online Abuse (WHO@) provides statistics each year on cyberstalking victims in the USA, focusing on age, gender, race, forms of harassment, how problems are resolved and other details to provide a good overview of the problem and demonstrating that anyone can suffer from cyberstalking.
+Working to Halt Online Abuse ([email protected]) provides statistics each year on cyberstalking victims in the USA, focusing on age, gender, race, forms of harassment, how problems are resolved and other details to provide a good overview of the problem and demonstrating that anyone can suffer from cyberstalking.

 Cyberstalking is often linked with cyberbullying, but the general consensus is that cyberstalking goes much further and becomes more obsessive than cyberbullying.
 Although cyberbullying can be very serious, with cyberstalking there is often a greater need for the stalker to control their victims.

 Cyberstalkers often harass their victims online via various platforms, including: